Kate Middleton Has Thoughts About Having Baby No. 4 With Prince William - E! Online

-Kate Middleton may be itching to have a fourth child, despite what Prince Williams may think.
+Kate Middleton may be itching to have a fourth child, despite what Prince William may think.

 While on a two-day official solo visit to Denmark on behalf of the Royal Foundation Centre for Early Childhood, the Duchess of Cambridge admitted that being around children pulls at her maternal strings.